szczyglis-dev/ultimate-chain-parser/README.md

 ### Included options providers

-**ArrayOptions** - reads options directly from an array passed as a constructor argument
+**ArrayOptions** - reads options directly from a PHP array passed as a constructor argument

 **FormOptions** - parses options passed as text or from an HTML form